alesky78/JCalendar/README.md

 you will find the class JCalendarDemo that run a prepared full example that use all the functionality of the component

 ## Note for the model
-The framework is shipped already with an in-memory model already implemented, but for a real UC a specific model to provide persistence must be implemented the class it.spaghettisource.certgen.ui.swing.component.calendar.model.AgendaModelMemory.java is the impementation of the in-memory and can be used as guide in the implmenetation of a model that support persistence (DB / file system)
+The framework is shipped already with an in-memory model already implemented, but for a real UC a specific model to provide persistence must be implemented.
+The class it.spaghettisource.certgen.ui.swing.component.calendar.model.AgendaModelMemory.java is the implementation of the in-memory and can be used as guide in the implementation of a model that support persistence (DB / file system)

  ## Screenshot
  Month view